polygonboutique/Xreal/xreal/README.txt

-base/					XreaL media directory ( models, textures, sounds etc. ) code/			   		XreaL source code ( renderer, game code, OS layer etc. ) code/bspc				bot routes compiler source code q3map/					map compiler ( .map -> .bsp ) - this is the version that comes with Q3Radiant 200f
+base/					XreaL media directory ( models, textures, sounds etc. ) code/			   		XreaL source code ( renderer, game code, OS layer etc. ) code/bspc				bot routes compiler source code code/common				framework source code for command line tools like xmap code/xmap				map compiler ( .map -> .bsp ) - this is the version that comes with Q3Radiant 200f

 While we made sure we were still able to compile the game on Windows, GNU/Linux and Mac, this build didn't get any kind of extensive testing so it may not work completely right.
 Whenever an id game is released under GPL, several projects start making the source code more friendly to nowaday's compilers and environements.
 If you are picking up this release weeks/months/years after we uploaded it, you probably want to look around on the net for cleaned up versions of this codebase as well.